RELEASE

 • Financial consolidation and reporting

-At the same time, they allow controlled flexibility — for example, automated billing schedules tied to unique service delivery models across entities, or differential invoicing formats based on client type.
+At the same time, allow controlled flexibility.
+For example, automated billing schedules tied to unique service delivery models across entities, or differential invoicing formats based on client type.

-Well-architected systems apply configuration over customization ensuring operational agility without sacrificing system integrity.
+Well-architected systems apply configuration over customization.
+This ensures operational agility without sacrificing system integrity.

 Examples include: